Version Information: Version 1.0 +Caplifive

 8.5.
 H-Interrupt Delegation

-CSR specifies types of H-interrupts to delegate as V-interrupts
+The cid CSR specifies types of H-interrupts to delegate as V-interrupts

 to the running domain.
-The layout of cid
+The layout of cid is identical to that of cis.

-, the corresponding H-interrupt is not taken to
+When a bit is set in cid, the corresponding H-interrupt is not taken to

-the interrupt handling domain defined in cih
+the interrupt handling domain defined in cih, but handled within the currently

 running domain as a corresponding C-mode V-interrupt.